-- The Editors shall ensure that the reviewers are selected according to the expertise relevant to the submitted manuscript.
+- The Editors shall ensure that they select the reviewers according to the expertise relevant to the submitted manuscript.

 - The Editors shall seek to have at least one reviewer who belongs to or focuses on the country or region of the manuscript.

-- The Editors shall ensure that the manuscript is reviewed by a minimum of two international (foreign) and one national (local) expert of international repute.
+- The Editors shall ensure that the manuscript is reviewed by a minimum of two international (foreign) and one national (local) expert or in exceptional cases, by one international and two national experts of international repute.

-- Submissions from authors which have any conflict of interest with the Editor(s) concerned will be assessed, evaluated and processed by another editorial member.
+- Submissions from authors who have any conflict of interest with the Editor(s) concerned will be assessed, evaluated and processed by another editorial member.